-Try noticing your physical responses in disagreements.
+- Try noticing your physical responses in disagreements.
 How could your body language show an openness to the other person?

-Where am I in need of renewed hope?
-How could I act on the hope I have?
+Where am I in need of hope?
+How could I act on the hopes I already have?

-Try looking to strengthen your relationship with someone you disagree with when you next encounter them, rather than to win the argument.
+- Try looking to strengthen your relationship with someone you disagree with when you next encounter them, rather than to win the argument.